Mid-urethral Sling (MUS) Procedures for Stress Incontinence

 - Urinary tract infections.
 These are common after any procedure and should respond to antibiotics.
 Symptoms of a urinary tract infection include burning, stinging, the need to pass urine frequently and in some cases bloody, cloudy, or offensive smelling urine.
 If you notice these symptoms contact your doctor.

 - Bleeding.
 Bleeding sufficient to require a blood transfusion is very rare.
-Sometime bleeding can happen where the tape from a retropubic operation passes behind the pelvic bones.
+Sometimes bleeding can happen where the tape from a retropubic operation passes behind the pelvic bones.
 This is normally self-limiting and only very rarely needs an operation to fix.

 - Difficulty passing urine (voiding difficulty).
 Voiding difficulty may occur in 1-5% of patients, often because of swelling around the urethra or discomfort and will usually settle within a week.
 During this time your doctor may recommend a catheter (tube used to drain the bladder).
 If your urine stream remains very slow or you cannot empty the bladder well even after the swelling has settled, your care provider will discuss other possibilities, such as cutting or stretching the sling, with you.